jmatsu/terraform-provider-slack/bot.d/readme.md

-# Slack bot for dg-dev-terraform

-## 用途

-- OAuth 認証発行のみ
+A minimal bot to get an auth token for this provider